metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 is built.
 - **NOTE:** you need to enable at a minimum, auditing of dropped packet as explained in section "Event log" above.
-- you can access WFP logs, filter and state by executing following commands:\
+- You can access WFP logs, filter and state by executing following commands:\
 ```netsh wfp show state``` to show current state, such as detailed information about dropped or
 allowed network packets.
 ```netsh wfp show filters``` to show current firewall filters
-(filters define firewall rules, rules by themself are just incomplete high level specifications)
+(filters define firewall rules, rules by themself are just high level representation)
 - When you execute show state, it will generate xml file in the same directory where you execute command, open this file with your code editor such VS Code.
 - What you are looking for here is an ID called "Filter Run-Time ID" and "Layer Run-Time ID", you can obtain these ID's from event viewer as shown in Event log (screenshot above).
 - Find and copy desired "Filter Run-Time ID" number in event log, press CTRL + C to copy, go to VS Code,\
-and open generated `wfpstate.xml` file then press CTRL + F to open "find box" and CTRL + V to paste the number, and hit enter to jump to this event.
+open generated `wfpstate.xml` file, then press CTRL + F to open "find box" and CTRL + V to paste the number, and hit enter to jump to this event.
 - "Filter Run-Time ID" and all of the event data is located inside `<item></item>` node
 - Inside this "item" you are looking for `<displayData></displayData>` node which will tell what